tamagui/tamagui/next.md

+- add more web-only stlye props:
+  - filter, backdropFilter, mixBlendMode are really good for $theme-light/dark
 - Group is not SSR safe because useProps is evaluating to specific media queries on the server and then ultimately becomes not-media-css